Skip to main content

 A popular option for all abilities.
 This is a broad course exploring practical and contextual work through a wide range of 2D and 3D media, processes and techniques with the opportunity to explore painting, drawing, printing, textiles, ceramics, sculpture, ICT, graphics etc.

-Choice 2: Art and Design – Graphic Communication
+Choice 2: Textile Design

 Year What will I learn?
 Assessment